mikegratton/slog/README.md

 * `Flogtc(SEVERITY, "tag", 2, "A good number is %d", 42)` : Log "A good number is 42" to channel 2
 with tag "tag".
 This uses printf-style formatting.

-All of these macros aggressively check if the message will be logged given the current severity threshold for the tag and channel.
+All of these macros first check if the message will be logged given the current severity threshold for the tag and channel.
 If the message won't be logged, the code afterwards *will not be executed*.
 That is, no strings are formatted, no work is done.
-Moreover, depending on setup, if the message pool is empty, these macros may (a) allocate, causing a delay (b) block for a configurable amount of time waiting for a message to become available or (c) simply discard the log message.
+Moreover, depending on the pool policy, if the message pool is empty, these macros may (a) allocate, causing a delay (b) block for a configurable amount of time waiting for a free record to become available or (c) simply discard the log message.
+The default policy is to allocate.

 Slog uses a custom `std::ostream` class that avoids some of the inefficiencies of `std::stringstream`.
 For the Flog family of macros, formatting is performed with `vsnprintf`.